ghazalbigdeli/Habit-Bear/README.md

 ## Try It

-1. Download the files as a .zip
+1. Download the files
-2. Open main.html
+2. Unzip files and open main.html

 ## To-Do